 - Renting off-site storage to house excess furnishings and the boxes of filled with excess items from the home

-Remember that sparsely furnished and decorated rooms will not only be easier to keep clean, they will also look much more spacious and that is very attractive to buyers.
+Remember that sparsely furnished and decorated rooms will not only be easier to keep clean; they will also appear more spacious and that is very attractive to buyers.

 - Scheduling professional cleaning on a weekly or monthly basis to save time or help with deep cleaning tasks

 - Using disposable plates and cups to make meal time clean up faster on days or evenings when showings are scheduled

 - Having the lawn professionally maintained to make sure it is always appealing to buyers from the curb

 - Enrolling kids in day camps and other activities outside the home to reduce household cleaning chores and make sure the home is able to be viewed easily